German New Guinea Passport

 “It was a seemingly cheerful picture.
 Hurrah and waving of the scarfs”, the entrepreneur and art historian Oskar Münsterberg later recalls this warm, rainy day and the parade of the war homecoming soldiers.
 “But grey mist lingered like a shadow over the atmosphere.”
 German New Guinea Passport

 The German Reich did not merely give up.
 After more than four years of war, it burned out, was overcome, defeated.
 On November 11, the Germans sign the requested armistice.
 Two weeks later, General Paul von Lettow-Vorbeck and the last soldiers of the Schutztruppe also lay down their arms in East Africa.

 But there is one place on earth where Germany is not yet ultimately defeated at this point: in Papua New Guinea.
-There, then German New Guinea, Captain Hermann Detzner, did not go into captivity until mid-December 1918.
+Then, German New Guinea, Captain Hermann Detzner, did not go into captivity until mid-December 1918.
 He is the last German soldier in the First World War to lay down his arms.

 Detzner is a small, wiry man, career officer, born in Speyer.
 Back then, the colonial administration liked to send men from the Kurpfalz to the tropics – they supposedly tolerate the wet climate better than men from East Prussia or Kurhessen.
 Detzner served in Cameroon for a few years, but in early 1914 he was transferred to German New Guinea and landed in Rabaul on Neu Pommern’s island in the Bismarck Archipelago, then the seat of the German governor.
 On December 13, 1918, Detzner was again on an Australian ship on his way to Rabaul, where he will make his last voyage as a German officer in the North Pacific protectorate of the Reich.